 Because of the highly vulnerable populations at many of the Consortium Sites, final acceptance into the program is dependent on the successful completion of a vulnerable persons/police record check.
 We can provide information on this process after the final APPIC Matching process has completed.

-To be considered for the Child/Adolescent Track, resident applicants must have the following credentials:
+To be considered for the Child/Adolescent Track, resident applicants must meet the general minimum criteria described above, and must also have the following credentials by the application deadline:

 - Course work at the graduate and/or undergraduate level in (a) child or lifespan development (or both), and (b) child psychopathology, assessment, and intervention,